Caramba997/JSTT/README.md

 - /templates: configuration templates for test frameworks that were used in the process of collection dynamic metrics in the repositories
 - /ui: HTML, CSS, JS and fonts that are used for the UI
 - .env: Environment variables

+## Relevant data collected for the thesis
+All data that is collected within the work of the thesis is stored in JSON files in the /projects directory.
+While all projects in this folder were established and used at some point, two are of special relevance to the final results of the thesis.
+The projects are:
+- `version_1`: The complete dataset with 384 repositories.
+It is used to classify repositories regarding the presence of tests and other meta data, as well as the calculation of testability scores
+- `version_1_new`: Repositories from version_1 that contain test cases.
+The project was created to make working with the data more clear and comprehensible.
+It is used for metric collection and the search for testability refactorings

+The other projects had the following purposes:
+- `active_projects`: Exploration, the dataset includes only projects that had activity within one year until the creation date of the dataset
+- `npm`: A random selection of projects on NPM, retrieved by randomly choosing entries from the NPM registry.
+A complete list of entries from the registry can be found in `knowledge/npmall.json`
+- `unrestricted`: No query restrictions used (no minimum number of stars)
+- `version_1_new_performance`: Repositories from version_1 that contain performance test cases.
+The project was created to make working with the data more clear and comprehensible

+### Files for collected data
+It is explained where to find which data within the project folders:
+- `commits.json`: A list of commit data for commits that modify pairs of test and source code files
+- `counts.json`: Numbers of repositories per language and timeframe
+- `dependencies.json`: Aggregated usage statistics of dependencies from all repositories
+- `evaluation.json`: Correlation analysis results
+- `level.json`: Testability scores for repositories, files, test frameworks, categories, file types and execution environments
+- `metrics.json`: Collected metrics for files in repositories
+- `project.json`: General information about the dataset
+- `prs.json`: Pull requests associated to stored commits
+- `randoms.txt`: Random numbers used for dataset creation
+- `refactorings.json`: Data for all refactorings found automatically and manually in commits with labeling for testability refactorings
+- `repos.json`: Data for all repositories in the dataset
+- `/evaluation` directory: Jupyter notebooks for visualization of data during evaluation